Megum1/CO-SPY/README.md

 ```
 *Note: Please ensure the use of these datasets complies with the original licenses.*

+> Please refer to `data/in_the_wild/README.md` for detailed instructions on accessing the **CO-SPY-Bench in-the-wild synthetic samples**.
+>
+> *Note: Some samples are temporarily unavailable (e.g., [instavibe.ai](https://www.instavibe.ai/)).
+As we cannot confirm whether redistributing these images would violate the original sources’ intellectual property rights, we choose not to release them at this time.
+This decision and its rationale are discussed in [Issue #6](https://github.com/Megum1/CO-SPY/issues/6).
+We apologize for any inconvenience this may cause.*

 ### Download Pre-trained Weights
 ```bash
 # Download the pre-trained weights